 Many people in our community become ill when exposed to fragrances such as those contained in personal care and laundry products.
 Many of these products contain unlisted toxins, and while almost everyone may have some reaction to strong fragrances, some of us have much more immediate reactions even to “lighter” fragrances – including migraines, blurred vision, muscle and joint pain, difficulty breathing, and even seizures.
 If participants wear fragrances to this training, the facilitator may become ill.
 If you arrive wearing a fragrance that makes someone ill, you will be asked to wash it off, and if that’s not possible, you may be asked to leave the training.

 How to Be Fragrance-Free

 Being fragrance-free means arriving to the workshop with no fragrance on your body, hair or clothes.
 Some products that contain fragrance may not smell strongly to you.
-Check the label for ingredients such as “fragrance,” “natural fragrance,” (manufacturers can say that anything is “natural;” it doesn’t actually mean anything) or “parfum.”
+Check the label for ingredients such as “fragrance,” “natural fragrance,” or “parfum.”
 Keep in mind:

 For a short, one-time event, you can be relatively fragrance free without purchasing new products:

-- Leave off optional products (such as perfume, cologne, aftershave, lotion, hair gel), especially products that stay on you all day (as opposed to those you use and then rinse off).
+- Leave off optional products (such as perfume, cologne, aftershave, lotion, hair styling product), especially products that stay on you all day (as opposed to those you use and then rinse off).

 - Choose your outfit in advance.
-Wash it in plain water, or with baking soda in place of detergent, and then dry it without drier sheets.
-If you don’t have time to wash an outfit, hang it up to air out for a day or two (ideally in the sun).
+Wash it in plain water, or with white vinegar in place of detergent, and then dry it without drier sheets.
+Ideally, hang it up to dry and air out for a day or two.

 - If you smoke, avoid doing so during the training or immediately before it starts, and/or wear an outer layer when you go out to smoke that you can take off and leave outside the training room.